Group name: Walsall

 At the other extreme we have some Super Walks in the summer which are further away than our other walk offerings, hence we do them in the summer when daylight is longer.
 These are not always pre-walked and there are opportunities for members to hone their map reading skills by assisting the leaders on the walk itself.

-Under normal circumstances the Walsall Group encourages car-sharing as it reduces travel costs and means we can use smaller parking areas which gives us more choice of start points.
+The Walsall Group encourages car-sharing as it reduces travel costs and means we can use smaller parking areas which gives us more choice of start points.
 Anyone wishing to walk with the group but make their own way to the start point should contact the walk leader beforehand to confirm the start point and time.
-It may be necessary or advisable to suspend the car-sharing scheme when group activities resume.

 The Group also organises occasional litter picking sessions in the countryside around Walsall, Contact Anne Ball for details.